samply/blaze/docs/deployment/environment-variables.md

 | DB\_CASSANDRA\_CONTACT\_POINTS | localhost:9042 | v0.8 | A comma separated list of contact points for the Cassandra resource store. |
 | DB\_CASSANDRA\_KEY\_SPACE | blaze | v0.8 | The Cassandra key space were the `resources` table is located. |
 | DB\_CASSANDRA\_PUT\_CONSISTENCY\_LEVEL | TWO | v0.8 | Cassandra consistency level for resource put (insert) operations.
 Has to be set to `ONE` on a non-replicated keyspace. |

+\* In the JAR variant.
+The Docker image uses a directory below the `/app/data` directory.

 More information about distributed deployment are available [here](distributed.md).